kpdangelo/OpenCTDwithConduino/README.md

 First test was taking it into the surf and turbulence here at Spanish Bay for a few minutes, see excel file for that gem.

 March 25, 2018

+3/27/18
+slight modification to the schematic to take away the filter on the network analyzer buffer (C5 and R3).
+It was giving a gigantic time constant to the measurement.